Dr Ian Kellar

 - Position: Associate Professor of Health Psychology

-- Areas of expertise: Ian is a health/social psychologist developing and evaluating interventions that use behaviour change techniques in medication adherence, perioperative care, & tobacco cessation, and travel mode.
+- Areas of expertise: Ian is a health/social psychologist developing and evaluating interventions that use behaviour change techniques in medication adherence; perioperative care; restraint reduction & tobacco cessation.

 - Email: I.Kellar@leeds.ac.uk